Smoothies for Babies A Dietitian’s Guide to Smart Choices

 ENCOURAGE TASTE TESTING

-Gardening exposes your children to a variety of fruits and vegetables so encourage taste testing straight from the ground (after a quick rinse to remove dirt) and at the dinner table.
-Show kids how a tomato can taste delicious from the vine or in dishes such as pasta sauce.
+Gardening introduce your children to a variety of fruits and vegetables so take advantages of the opportunity to encourage taste testing!
+Let them sample fresh produce straight from the garden (after a quick rinse to remove dirt) or enjoy it together at the dinner table.

 INDOOR HERB GARDEN

-START FROM WHAT YOU EAT
+START WITH WHAT YOU EAT

 GARDENING IN SMALL SPACES